Tips and tricks for running Filesets with scripts

 Create a new admin account

-Two Fileset Launch Arguments would be supplied.
+Two Fileset Environment Varaibles would be supplied.
 To add the user 'rstephens' with the password 'filewave'

 Parameters may be supplied, that can then be added to the execution of Powershell from within the script: